 WeWork spaces are known for their sleek aesthetic and intentional design to promote community and productivity.
 Each location around the world features awe-inspiring art and architecture and a variety of workspaces so employees can do their best work in whichever setting they’re most comfortable.

 While photographs capture the energy of a space, they are available only after a building opens.
 What about before that?
 Because agile companies move quickly, they often want to make decisions about what office space to take even before they open, when they’re being designed and constructed.
 WeWork needs to help them visualize the space so that they can picture their teams working there.
 This is where my team comes in.

 Visual stories of spaces that don’t yet exist

-The visualisation team at WeWork is an in-house studio dedicated to creating digital images using a suite of software tools.
-We use modelling and rendering technologies such as 3ds Max and Unreal Engine to create striking, high-quality images of spaces that have been designed and are being constructed.
+The visualization team at WeWork is an in-house studio dedicated to creating digital images using a suite of software tools.
+We use modeling and rendering technologies such as 3ds Max and Unreal Engine to create striking, high-quality images of spaces that have been designed and are being constructed.